-32. Financial management in the context of a pension fund is complex and includes not just investment and funding strategy, but also arrangements for contract management, performance review, budget setting, forecasting and the financial control environment.
+35. Financial management in the context of a pension fund is complex and includes not just investment and funding strategy, but also arrangements for contract management, performance review, budget setting, forecasting and the financial control environment.
 We will review, conclude and report on:

-- the Fund's financial performance and funding levels for the year, including performance against its investment strategy - whether arrangements are in place to ensure systems of internal control are operating effectively - whether the Fund can demonstrate the effectiveness of the budgetary control system - whether there are appropriate and effective arrangements in place for the prevention and detection of fraud and corruption.
+- the Fund's financial performance and funding levels for the year, including performance against its investment strategy - whether arrangements are in place to ensure systems of internal control are operating effectively - the effectiveness of the budgetary control system in communicating accurate and timely financial performance - how the Fund has assured itself that its financial capacity and skills are appropriate

+• whether there are appropriate and effective arrangements in place for the prevention and detection of fraud and corruption.